RahulHKumar/px4_quad_exp/README.md

           ```
      7. Now, connect the Orin to an host computer with SDK manager again using an ethernet cable (Note that the board will not be discovered.
 Ignore that)
      8. Proceed to install Jetson Runtime components and Jetson SDK components for Jetpack 6.0 using the new IP, 192.168.x.x (IMPORTANT: Do not install Jetson Linux again)
+     9. (WORKING ON SOLVING THE USB A issue.
+Then I will start the env setup)